Becoming a Trainer

 Time commitment: 4 hours one time

-Total time commitment for new Trainers: 3 days + ~30 hours over 3 month period, including reading and prep time
+Total time commitment for previously certified Instructors to become certified Instructor Trainers: ~30 hours over 3 month period, including reading and prep time

 For the most recent Trainer Training schedule and discussion questions, see the Trainer Training Curriculum

-Director of Instructor Training and Carpentries staff will decide on goals for Trainer recruitment.
+Director of Instructor Training and Carpentries Core Team will decide on goals for Trainer recruitment.

 Trainer Application will be modified to reflect these goals.

 Open application period will be announced via Carpentries platforms including Twitter, Facebook, the Discuss email list, and blogs.
 Ask relevant community members to promote within their networks as well.
 Personal invitations can be sent with this email template.